iannbing/simple-promise-poller/README.md

 async function checkKitchenStatus(cancelTask) {
   // Your logic, e.g. send a GET request to a kitchen API const status = await fetch(...); // "prepare-ingredient" | "cooking" | "ready-to-serve".
-  // Stop polling however you like. if(status === "ready-to-serve") cancelTask();
+  // Stop polling when the condition meets. if(status === "ready-to-serve") cancelTask();
 }